 Talent rinses the sieve with HBSS.

-Talent uses a serological pipet to collect the flow-through and transfers it to a Petri dish.

 Use a scalpel to scrape off everything that remains in the bottom of the sieve, and transfer it to the collected kidney homogenate [1].
 Rinse the kidney homogenate through a 75 and 53 micrometer sieve with HBSS [2].
 Then, wash both sieves with HBSS to remove all of the smaller structures [3].

 Videographer: The authors have noted that this is an important step to see

-Talent uses a scalpel to scrape the sieve and transfer that material to the Petri dish containing the collected kidney homogenate.
+Talent uses a serological pipet to collect the flow through and transfers it to the top of the sieves.

 Talent rinses the kidney homogenate through a sieve with HBSS.